Sudurpashchim Province: Khairgarh-Singhai State

+Geography

+Sudurpashchim Province covers 19,539 km2 i.e. 13.22% of the total area of the country.
+In the total area of the province, the mountainous terrain is 7,932.834 square km.
+(40.60%), hilly terrain 6,748.7706 km2.
+(34.54%) and Terai area is 4,857.3954 km2.
+(24.86%) belongs to This province has more mountainous and mountainous terrain.
+This province is located in the far western part of the state of Nepal.
+Two districts of this province (Kailali and Kanchanpur) are located in Terai region, four (Doti, Dadeldhura, Achham, and Baitadi) are in hilly region and three (Darchula, Bajhang, and Bajura) are in the Himalayan region.
+Karnali River flows in the east, Seti River in the mid and Mahakali River flows to the west of this province.

+In addition to its directly administered territory in Sudurpashchim Pradesh, Nepal claims the Indian-administered territories of Kalapani and northern Kuthi Valley, which it jointly calls "Kalapani–Lympiadhura territory".
+The Government of Nepal websites give the area of 19,999.28 km2 for the province including these territories.

+Mountains

+Mt.
+Api (7132 m.), Mt.
+Saipal (7025m), Bobaye(6,808m), Nampa (6755m), Om Parvat (5590m) and Jethi Bahurani (6850m) are the major mountain peaks of this province.

 Government and administration

 The Governor acts as the head of the province while the Chief Minister is the head of the provincial government.
 The Chief Judge of the Dipayal High Court is the head of the judiciary.
-The present Governor, Chief Minister and Chief Judge are Ganga Prasad Yadav (governor), Trilochan Bhatta (chief minister) and Yagya Prasad Basyal.
+The present Governor, Chief Minister and Chief Judge are Ganga Prasad Yadav (governor), Kamal Bahadur Shah (chief minister) and Yagya Prasad Basyal.
 The province has 53 provincial assembly constituencies and 16 House of Representative constituencies.

 Sudurpashchim Province has a unicameral legislature, like all of the other provinces in Nepal.
 The term length of the provincial assembly is five years.
 The Provincial Assembly of Sudurpashchim Province is temporarily housed at the District Coordination Committee Hall in Dhangadhi.

 Administrative subdivisions

 The province is divided into nine districts, which are listed below.
 A district is administrated by the head of the District Coordination Committee and the District Administration Officer.
 The districts are further divided into municipalities or rural municipalities.
 The municipalities include one sub-metropolitan city and 33 municipalities.
 There are 54 rural municipalities in the province.